Payson Community Garden

 Snakes, toads, lizards and salamanders are good hard working members in the garden so be nice to them.
 No traps of any kind, or poison for small furry creatures are allowed.
 If you have a problem let garden staff know.

 GARDEN PROJECTS – PCG garden members are expected to volunteer for certain maintenance needs in order to ensure that the garden is a beautiful, well-kept area for everyone.
 Garden work projects are scheduled to help maintain the common areas in the garden.
 These will generally be a two to 4 hour event.
 Work projects cover a wide variety of needs and there is always something for everyone to help with.
 Sign up for projects at the garden shack.
-One work project per gardener per year is required.

 AND LAST BUT NOT LEAST – Don’t forget our mandatory orientation meeting and watering class for ALL community gardeners.
 GARDENING CLASSES are available on this website and our YouTube channel.
 Click here to access our video classes.